LTU International: Turning point in 1970s

+New horizons and new owners

+The first new aircraft was the McDonnell Douglas MD-11, an updated evolution of the DC-10 of which four examples were ordered, the first being delivered in 1991.
+Five Airbus A330s series 300 were also ordered and the first one was delivered in 1994.
+In the meanwhile, in 1990, important changes had taken place.
+State-controlled WestLB bank took a 34% share, a necessary step to finance the acquisition of the new jetliners.
+At the same time LTU was granted scheduled traffic rights, which started in the month of May, and became a IATA member.
+On May 4, 1996, the L.1011 was bid farewell with a festive ceremony at Dusseldorf airport.
+From late 1996 until October 2000 LTU controlled RAS Fluggesellschaft engaged in freight transport with adapted Short 360s.

+Anyway not all was well with the airline.
+The introduction of the computerized reservation system was labelled "disastrous" and booking figures fell.
+Changes in the top management brought incertainity for the staff and business partners.
+Because of other WestLB bank comitments in German travel industry its stake was put up for partial sale.
+After a period of unconfirmed speculations, the Swiss group SAir stepped forward and purchased 49.9% of the airline, effective 1 November 1998.
+The new management retired the MD.11s which were transferred to their subsidiary Swissair in 1998.
+Due to the reduction in the number of seats on board LTU concentrated on the markets of Florida, the Caribbean, the Maldives, Sri Lanka, Thailand.
+In order to maintain a position in the Mediterranean basin, some Boeing 737s were leased from other airlines and, in 1999, an Airbus A320 was purchased on leasing.

-Purchase by Air Berlin
+Purchase by Air Berlin and end of operations

-In March 2007, Air Berlin bought LTU for €140 million in cash, creating the fourth-largest airline group in Europe in terms of traffic.
+By March 2007 the airline's owners were Intro Verwaltungsgesellschaft (55%) and Marbach Beteiligung und Consulting (45%) and had 2,892 employees.
+That month, Air Berlin bought LTU for €140 million in cash, creating the fourth-largest airline group in Europe in terms of traffic.
 Combined, the airlines carried 22.1 million passengers in 2006.
 The purchase was aimed at adding long-haul operations and increasing market share at Düsseldorf Airport.
-LTU initially retained its name on its leisure routes, while routes to the United States and China immediately switched to Air Berlin branding.
+LTU initially retained its name on its leisure routes, while routes to the United States and China immediately switched to Air Berlin.

-In May 2007, LTU presented its new livery.
-It maintained the traditional red and white corporate colors, but refreshed the overall appearance with smoother lines and overall more white.
-The new design was first applied to LTU's then new twelfth long-haul aircraft, an Airbus A330-200.
-This livery was later adapted to become the new Air Berlin design.

 On 1 May 2007, LTU operated the first Arctic & North Pole sightseeing flight from continental Europe in aviation history, a charter flight for Deutsche Polarflug.
 The flight took 12h 55m and the aircraft, an A330-200 took 283 passengers from Düsseldorf via Norway, Svalbard, to The North Pole, eastern Greenland and Iceland back to Düsseldorf.
 The flight was filmed for an episode of PilotsEYE.tv.

-LTU opened a third long-haul base at Berlin Tegel Airport in October 2007, basing a single Airbus A330-200 there to operate flights to Bangkok, Punta Cana and Varadero.